 • Fake Sadhus: Imposters dressed as holy men may demand money for blessings or photos.

-FAQs on Pushkar
+FAQS on Pushkar

 How Many Days Do You Need in Pushkar?